Exabyte-io/documentation/docs/properties/data/overview.md

 ## List of Schemas

 [In this section](list.md), we offer a full list of schemas and examples relevant for properties.
+The properties relevant for each element in the Periodic Table are also listed [separately](periodic-table.md).

 ## Links